Moritz Greiner-Petter

 09 / 2022

-I'm part of the SNSF-funded research project Visualpedia, lead by Sarine Waltenspül at University Lucerne (CH), Department of Cultural and Science Studies.
+I'm part of the SNSF-funded research project Visualpedia, led by Sarine Waltenspül at University Lucerne (CH), Department of Cultural and Science Studies.
 The project examines the Encyclopaedia Cinematographica, a historic collection of science films.
 I'll develop a series of interactive archival interfaces to explore both historical and experimental conceptions of the (not unproblematic) collection.

 03 / 2022